 With a distance of over 5000km between the two teams, working together is not always easy.
 That’s why we visit each year to produce documentaries and short films together.

-From 12 March to 1 April 2018, a group from Draufsicht Bamenda was a guest in Berlin.
-Together we thought about what contributes to inequality in our societies and what a world could look like in which opportunities are more evenly distributed.
+During this time we thought together about what contributes to the inequality in our societies and what a world could look like in which the chances are more evenly distributed.
 The focus was on the Sustainable Development Goals (SDGs) and in particular SDG No. 10 “Reducing inequality within, between and within states”.